Equality Report

 Sex

-Sexual Orientation and Gender Reassignment
+Sexual Orientation

-Our new application forms ask for optional information about sexual orientation.
+Our application forms ask for optional information about sexual orientation.
 If successful applicants have completed this, it is recorded on their employee profile on our personnel/payroll providers portal.

 Religion